How To Go To Naejangsan National Park For Fall Foliage 2023

 Go to Naejangsan National Park to see fall foliage

 There are three main ways to go to Naejangsan National Park in Jeollabuk-do.
-These are by car, train, or bus.
+You can get to Naejangsan National Park by car, train, or bus.
 If you don’t drive, taking the train is a faster option, but the bus will be cheaper and runs more frequently.
+Below are details about each of these travel methods.

 How To Go To Naejangsan By Car